oasis-tcs/odata-specs/docs/odata-json-format/odata-json-format.md

 ## <a name="ReferencingNewEntities" href="#ReferencingNewEntities">19.2 Referencing New Entities</a>

 The entity returned by a preceding request can be referenced in the request URL of subsequent requests.
+If the `Location` header in the response contains a relative URL, clients MUST be able to resolve it relative to the request's URL even if that contains such a reference.

 ::: example
 Example 49: a batch request that contains the following operations in